Lyons, Illinois: Education

 Lyons is served by the Lyons Elementary School District 103, which operates 5 elementary schools, two of which are in Lyons (Costello, and Robinson Elementary Schools).
 The other 3 schools are Home, Edison (Both in Stickney), and Lincoln, which is in Brookfield.
 Middle school students attend George Washington Middle School.

 High school students from Lyons attend J. Sterling Morton West High School, located in Berwyn.

 Lyons operates the Lyons Public Library at 4209 Joliet Avenue.

-Notable people

-Performing Arts Greg Nelson is an American makeup artist.
-Raised in Lyons, Nelson pursued a career as a motion picture make up artist beginning in 1975 at NBC Studios, Burbank, CA; Among his many accomplishments Nelson has been the make up artist for the character of Ronald McDonald TV commercials for 35 years beginning in 1980;

-Nelson has won two Emmy Awards for The Tracey Ullman Show and Star Trek:Voyager and nominated an Academy Award for his work on film Dad.

-Fred Pienkos is a computer graphics imaging specialist.
-Raised in Lyons, Pienkos pursued a career creating visual effects in commercials, television and film.
-He has worked on television shows including Enterprise, Teen Wolf and Game of Thrones, and films including Spider-Man 3 and The Social Network.
-In 2004, Pienkos won a Primetime Emmy Award for Outstanding Special Visual Effects for a Series for his work on Enterprise.